Other compliance programmes

-The EDF group’s Ethics & Compliance Policy covers other compliance subjects or programmes, the operational implementation of which is carried out by expert divisions within the Group.
+The EDF group’s Ethics & Compliance Policy covers other compliance subjects and programmes, the operational implementation of which is carried out by expert divisions within the Group.
 Some of these subjects were completed in 2017 by memoranda of instructions designed to underpin their roll out in the Group’s entities.
-They relate to financial ethics, the protection of personal data and the fight against fraud

-The EDF group’s Ethics and Compliance Policy sets out the requirements to be adhered to prevent market abuse, the risk of money laundering and the financing of terrorism, and those concerning compliance with the European EMIR regulation.
-A Stock Exchange Ethics Code, updated in February 2017, complements this Policy.
+The Ethics and Compliance Policy sets out the requirements to be followed to prevent market abuse, the risk of money laundering and the financing of terrorism, and those concerning compliance with the European EMIR regulation.
+An Ethical Code for Trading in Securities, updated in February 2017, complements this Policy.

 Actions to raise awareness of stock market rules are conducted with Group employees, concerning particularly the precautions and obligations for holders of inside information.

 The prevention of market abuse, money laundering and terrorist financing is explored in more detail in the code of conduct, Ethics and Compliance.